-In this video Stefan Kempter demonstrates how you can use the YaSM® Process Map for Visio in combination with SharePoint®.
+In this video Stefan Kempter demonstrates how to use the YaSM® Process Map for Visio in combination with SharePoint®.

 As you can imagine, most organizations that spend a lot of time designing and documenting their service management processes will want to share these processes throughout their organizations.
 This can be done in a number of ways.

 Of course you can simply put the Visio® diagrams in a folder on your network that everybody can access.